Willy Adames Preview, Player Props: Brewers vs. Cubs

-Willy Adames and his .357 on-base percentage over his past 10 games (51 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the Chicago Cubs and Kyle Hendricks on September 29 at 8:10 PM ET.
+The Milwaukee Brewers and Willy Adames, who went 1-for-3 with a double last time in action, battle Jordan Wicks and the Chicago Cubs at American Family Field, Saturday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cardinals.
+In his most recent appearance, he went 1-for-3 with a double against the Cubs.

 Sportsbook Promo Codes